adpalas/iwil/README.md

-# I.W.I.L. - I'll Watch it Later
+# IWIL - I'll Watch it Later

-An web application that utilizes web api to retrieve movie details and whether they are availble on streaming and/or web store plaforms.
-Successful searches can be selected and saved to a watchlist if desired.
+A web application that retrieves movie information including its availability on various streaming and/or web store plaforms.
+Searches can also be selected and saved on a user account.

 ### Prerequisites

-* This application was developed on an Ubuntu (18.04 LTS) environment.
+* This application was developed and tested on an Ubuntu (18.04 LTS) environment.

 * Utilizes Node.js and MongoDb